christianhaitian/BezelProject-for-Linux/README.md

 # Bezelproject for Linux

-A modified script of the BezelProject to allow for compatibility with regular Linux systems.
+A modified script of the BezelProject to allow for compatibility with rk3326 devices.
 Requires dialog.
-It also assumes a default installation of retroarch (i. e. through a package manager).
+It also assumes a retroarch and retroarch32 configuration folders are located in the ~/.config folder.

-To get dialog on Arch Linux use ***sudo pacman -S dialog***.
+To get dialog on Ubuntu/Debian Linux use ***sudo apt install dialog***.

 -------
 OVERVIEW